ChessTournamentManager/Documentation/Research/Database Research.md

 **How popular is Cassandra?**

 There is a lot of information available about Cassandra and how to use it.
-It is the twelfth most popular database according to [db-engines.com](https://db-engines.com/en/system/Cassandra) and is the first most popular wide-column store.
+It is the 12th most popular database according to [db-engines.com](https://db-engines.com/en/system/Cassandra) and is the most popular wide-column store.
 It is also available in many cloud services.

 **Which large companies use Cassandra?**